yoyoberenguer/SoundEffectLibrary/README.md

 array datatype and for monophonic & stereophonic sound effects Choose the correct algorithm according to the data-type and sound model

-Below details list of methods available at your convenience
+List of methods available for version 1.0.1
 - Microphone recording
 - Sound recording (wav format)
 - Data sample normalisation &reverse normalisation process